COVID: Germany introduces new measures to curb the pandemic | DW | 18.11.2021

 On whether the new measures can convince more people to be vaccinated: "I do think that at least part of these people can be convinced and will be convinced."

-RKI head Lothar Wieler on Thursday cast doubt over these figures.
+Lothar Wieler, head of Germany's Robert Koch Institute (RKI), cast doubt on Thursday over the latest infection figures.
 He pointed to the well-known problem that real case numbers may be much higher due to a lag in reporting.
-He called for quick and efficient action.
+The disease control agency chief called for quick and efficient action.

 "The health system in some states can no longer cope with the situation," he said.
 "And the projections are bleak, really bleak.
 There is an emergency in our country, and anyone who cannot see it is making a big mistake."